oeway/slides/2022/janelia-cellmap-hackathon.md

-## Building infrastructure for web- and AI-powered data analysis
+## Building Infrastructure for Web- and AI-powered Data Analysis

 Wei OUYANG